 Her interests query speed and the passage of time.
+From 2000-2012, her work documented the imprint of sensory information from rapid passage through time and space on the artist’s body, mind and heart.
 Her subject is memory and consciousness; how the body, mind and heart are simultaneously imprinted with sensory evidence of rapid passage through time and space, and the indelibility of specific places in imagination.
 Drawings she makes while in motion signify the primary experience of the present passing into past, future becoming present.
-In 2012, Mary Joyce’s long lasting exploration of speed, time and space drew her attention to cities, crowds, red squares and safety pins, an upsurge of social change, of political mobilization and citizen engagement.
+In 2012, Mary Joyce’s long-lasting exploration of speed, time and space drew her attention to cities, crowds, red squares and safety pins, an upsurge of social change, of political mobilization and citizen engagement.
 Since then, the upsurge continues and by its vitality, invites ongoing celebration of the courage and resilience of its activists.